 Nice Character, Mean Actor: The Buddy Goodrich character.
 On screen, Goodrich (possibly a Bill CosbyCaptain Ersatz) is a loving father.
-Off screen, he's a manipulative jerk who hassles Carl (only there to get him to move his car out of a handicapped spot), reveals he's only at a charity event for the money, shoves (and later tries to punch) Carl, twists the event to look like the victim to the press, then threatens to have his assistant commit perjury and finally attempts to bribe Carl with a job as a "technical assistant" for his show.
+Offscreen, he's a manipulative jerk who hassles Carl (who's only there to get him to move his car out of a handicapped spot), reveals he's only at a charity event for the money, shoves (and later tries to punch) Carl, twists the event to look like the victim to the press, then threatens to have his assistant commit perjury and finally attempts to bribe Carl with a job as a "technical assistant" for his show.

 Nice Job Breaking It, Hero: Seen in virtually every episode, especially the early Steve years, thanks to the nerd's never-ending clumsiness.
 The Winslows' never-ending exasperation with Steve breaking things was expanded on in several episodes, most notably:

-"Words Hurt," early in Season 3.
-Steve is so traumatized by Carl's rant over a busted ship-in-a-bottle that he repeatedly raps Carl over the head with a rolled-up newspaper, in such a state of shock that he refuses to explain to a concerned Harriet; a hypnotist gets to the truth.
+In "Words Hurt," Steve is so traumatized by Carl's rant over a busted model ship that he repeatedly raps Carl over the head with a rolled-up newspaper.
+Furthermore, Steve is in such a state of shock that he refuses to explain why to a concerned Harriette; a hypnotist gets to the truth.

-"Life in the Fast Lane," a Season 7 episode where Urkel breaking things almost didn't have a "ha-ha" ending.
-He had gone into a stupor when he accidentally mistakes Laura's diet pills for his own Vitamin C supplements, and while in the garage, barely avoids seriously injuring himself when some large boxes come crashing down (in one of the typical-for-the-series chain-reaction accidents).
+"Life in the Fast Lane," a Season 7 episode where Steve breaking things almost didn't have a "ha-ha" ending.
+He had gone into a stupor when he accidentally mistakes Laura's diet pills for his own Vitamin C supplements, and while in the garage, barely avoids seriously injuring himself when some large boxes come crashing down (in one of the typical for the series chain reaction accidents).

-Nice Shoes: One episode centers around Laura's friend Maxine getting a pair of super-cool hightop sneakers that are all the rage among teenagers.
+Nice Shoes: One episode centers around Laura and Maxine's friend Josie getting a pair of super cool hightop sneakers that are all the rage among teenagers.
 Then she gets shot by another kid who steals her shoes.
 She got better, but damn...

-Orwellian Editor: Even though Steve was first introduced in episode 12, the show's producers filmed new teasers for episodes 4, 7, 8, and 10 with him in them, in order to create the illusion that he was a part of the show from the very beginning; these new episodes are what air in syndication.
-The first season DVD restored the original teasers in three out of four cases; the fourth (for episode 4, "Rachel's First Date") appears to be lost to history.
+Orwellian Editor: Even though Steve was first introduced in episode 12, the show's producers filmed new cold opens for episodes 4, 7, 8, and 10 with him in them, in order to create the illusion that he was a part of the show from the very beginning; these cold opens are the ones that are shown in syndication.
+The first season DVD restored the original cold opens in three out of four cases; the fourth (for episode 4, "Rachel's First Date") appears to be lost to history.

-Sassy Black Woman: Laura, Harriet, Rachel, and Mother Winslow all took turns at this.
-Some ladies more than others.
-Mother Winslow is an odd example of this trope seeing as how she's usually sweet and kind... except when she's trying to prove a point, of course.
+Sassy Black Woman: Most women on the show took turns at this, especially Harriette and Laura.
+Mother Winslow is an odd example of this seeing as how she's usually sweet and kind except when she's trying to prove a point, of course.

 Sexier Alter Ego: Steve had a machine that turned him into a sexier version of himself who was smooth and a ladies man without a hint of nerdiness.

-Swapped Roles: In a Christmas special, Laura tells Steve that she wants him out of her life and wishes he knew how it was like to be her.
-Her wish is granted by her Guardian Angel and Steve and Laura switch places.
-Steve being apart of the Winslow family, is a normal kid even having a normal voice, while Laura becomes an Extraverted Nerd and pursues for Steve's affections.
-This time Steve tells Laura that he wants her out of his life and even coldly slams the door in her face after she tells him that she'll still love him.
+Swapped Roles: In one Christmas episode, Laura tells Steve that she wants him out of her life and wishes that he knew how it was like to be her.
+Her wish is granted by her guardian angel and Steve and Laura switch places.
+Steve become a part of the Winslow family as a normal kid with a normal voice, while Laura becomes an extraverted nerd and pursues for Steve's affections.
+This time around, it is Steve who tells Laura that he wants her out of his life and even coldly slams the door in her face after she tells him that she'll still love him.

 Sweet Polly Oliver: After not being taken seriously at a used car lot, Laura returns as "Larry."